Skip navigation

 • Sores that are slow to heal

 Symptoms of type 1 diabetes usually come on quickly and can be severe.
-Symptoms of type 2 diabetes and prediabetes often develop slowly, even over the course of years.
+Symptoms of type 2 diabetes and prediabetes often develop slowly, even over years.

-Gestational diabetes doesn't usually cause symptoms in the early stages of pregnancy, but most pregnant women are screened for the condition.
-If testing shows glucose levels are high, you will be tested again to confirm the diagnosis.
+Gestational diabetes doesn't usually cause symptoms in the early stages of your pregnancy, but you will most likely be screened for the condition between 24 and 28 weeks of pregnancy.
+If testing shows your glucose levels are too high, you will be tested again to confirm the diagnosis.

-You may also need testing if you have certain risk factors.
-You may be at higher risk for diabetes if you:
+You may also need testing if you have certain risk factors for type 2 diabetes.
+You may be at higher risk for developing it if you:

-• Are over 45 years old.
-The American Diabetes Association recommends annual diabetes screening for all adults aged 45 years and older.
+• Are over 35 years old.
+The American Diabetes Association recommends diabetes screening for prediabetes and diabetes beginning at age 35 years and older.

 What happens during a diabetes test?

-There are several ways to screen for and diagnose diabetes.
-Most tests involve measuring glucose levels in the blood.
+There are several ways to screen for, monitor, and diagnose diabetes.
+Most tests involve measuring your blood glucose levels.

 To get a blood sample, a health care professional will take a blood sample from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.
 This usually takes less than five minutes.